New Hampshire may be Nikki Haley's last chance to keep presidential hopes alive

 New Hampshire represents Haley's best and possibly last chance for a truly strong performance against Trump.
 Independent voters in the state are allowed to vote in the GOP primary and the electorate is more moderate and less MAGA.

-Case in point is Hadley's dad, Tyler Craig, a software engineer from Amherst, N.H.
+Case in point is Hadley's dad, Tyler Craig, a software executive from Amherst, N.H.

 "I one hundred percent think that she has a shot," said Craig about Haley.